-Smash (♦ 🗸 • 📤) - hit your balloon with newspaper bat for distance.
+Smash $(\mathbf{\uparrow} \land \mathbf{\uparrow})$ - hit your balloon with newspaper bat for distance.
 5 shots each to see who goes furthest.

-Belt the bomber ( • •) - throw paper aeroplanes at the striker who bats them away with their rolled up newspaper bat.
+Belt the bomber ( $\emptyset \not \bullet \bullet$ ) - throw paper aeroplanes at the striker who bats them away with their rolled up newspaper bat.

-Target Ball (♥ ♦ •) - Use a newspaper bat and newspaper balls.
+Target Ball (♂ ◀•) - Use a newspaper bat and newspaper balls.
 Make three circles (with chalk or hoops) touching each other on the ground at the base of a wall.
-Allocate points for each of these circles. say 10 for the middle and 5 for each of the outside circles.
+Allocate points for each of these circles, say 10 for the middle and 5 for each of the outside circles.
 Pitcher throws the ball underarm for the striker who attempts to hit it to the wall.
 Striker gets the points that the ball lands in.

-for a ball.
+Sock Hockey (ë ▲ ♠) - Use newspaper bats and a rolled up pair of socks for a ball.
 Mark out small field and goals with cushions and shoes.

-Stocking Ball () - put a tennis ball in the end of an old stocking and tie other end off to clothesline, pergola etc. How many successive strikes can you get?
+Stocking Ball (♥★•) - put a tennis ball in the end of an old stocking and tie other end off to clothesline, pergola etc. How many successive strikes can you get?

-Fetch () - partners face each other each with some type of bat and a batting tee (witches hats are good).
+Fetch ( $\langle A \rangle$ - partners face each other each with some type of bat and a batting tee (witches hats are good).
 Attempt to hit the ball to your partner who fields it and hits it back.

-KEY: φ = can be played by one person, δ = needs more than 1 player, some equipment needed, • = organisation required, = can be played inside
+KEY: $\blacklozenge =$ can be played by one person, & = needs more than 1 player, $\measuredangle =$ some equipment needed, $\bullet =$ organisation required, $\Uparrow =$ can be played inside